 c.1910.
 Looking up through the village.
 The whole village at this time was owned by the Lord of the Manor, Lord Radnor, which meant that no alterations could go ahead without his permission and was known as a ‘closed’ village.
 Most of the cottages were built to house the estate workers – the photo below was taken in the estate yard near Coleshill House.

 1890-1910 Coleshill Estate staff in the estate yard.

 September 22nd 1952.
 Coleshill House on fire.
 The house had been handed over to the Ernest Cook Trust and was being completely re-decorated on the outside by a local firm of builders.
 A painter left a blow lamp burning on an attic window sill and went for his lunch; the lining of the window caught alight and set the house on fire.
-There was great difficulty in getting water to the fire because of its situation and the house was completely destroyed.
+There was great difficulty in getting water to the fire, which had to be pumped a mile uphill from the river and it was completely destroyed.
 Luckily, however, most of the interior furnishings were saved by the efforts of the local people and firemen.
-The only injuries sustained were to firemen who were burnt when molten lead dripped off the roof.
+The only injuries sustained were two firemen who were burnt when molten lead dripped off the roof.
 The last fireman to leave the building was Faringdon’s leading fireman, Sid Taylor.
 The picture shows a big turntable ladder at the top directing the hoses down into the centre of the building.
 The roof is completely gone and onlookers from the estate are just sadly looking at the remains of the house.
 Unfortunately the building wasn’t insured so it was demolished in 1958 and never rebuilt.
 I am told that the cellars survive and if you walk around Coleshill Park you can see the footprint where the house was, which is outlined by large bushes now.
+More… Faringdon Fighting Fires.